- VELVETH SCHMITZ — CHAIR OF THE BOARD

 Ro earned a Bachelor of Arts in Design of the Environment and a Bachelor of Science in Economics, with a concentration in Finance from the University of Pennsylvania and the Wharton School of Business.
 He also earned a Master of Architecture from the Harvard Graduate School of Design.
 He moved from New York to Los Angeles in 2010.

-Derek Roth and his wife, Monique, are the proud parents of Chadwick a ninth-grader and sixth-grader.
+Derek Roth and his wife, Monique, are the proud parents of a Chadwick 10th-grader and eighth-grader.
 Roth is a partner at Paul Hastings LLP in the real estate department, where he represents public and private companies, private equity funds, pension funds and real estate investment trusts in all aspects of office, retail, hotel and resort property acquisition, disposition, financing, investment and development.
 Previously, he was the Director of Business and Legal Affairs at Frontera Corporation.
 He received his Bachelor of Science degree in Economics from The Wharton School at the University of Pennsylvania and his J.D. from The University of Texas.
 He enjoys basketball, hiking, golf and travel.

 Renita and her husband Garfield are proud parents of Caroline (Chadwick '17 and Dartmouth '21) and Caleb (Dartmouth '19) who also attended Chadwick from 2002-2013.
 Smith founded and manages a strategic marketing consultancy that specializes in healthcare and life science technology.
 She formerly marketed consumer brands at General Mills and financed leverage buyouts at Citicorp in New York.
 Smith earned both her Bachelor of Arts in Economics and her Master of Business Administration from Stanford University.
 She serves as a Trustee of the Miller Foundation (supporter of organizations serving the Long Beach community, including the Long Beach Memorial Miller Children's Hospital) and SCS Noonan Scholars, a nonprofit organization enabling high-achieving underrepresented students to excel in college and career.
 She is also a former vice president of the Los Angeles Urban League.

-Eden Warner and his wife, Candy, are the proud parents of a Chadwick 10th-grader and fifth-grader.
+Eden Warner and his wife, Candy, are the proud parents of a Chadwick 11th-grader and sixth-grader.
 Warner is an independent consultant with a solid mix of Fortune 100, international and entrepreneurial leadership experience spanning operating, financial and revenue-generating areas of responsibility.
 Previously, Warner has served as the Chief Operating Officer and Founder of Payoff.com, a privately-held internet venture combining psychology and financial management to help people live happier lives.
 He has served as the founding Chief Financial Officer at Fandango, the online movie ticketer.
 His Fortune 100 experience includes financial and operational leadership at Atlantic Richfield (ARCO) and R&D and special project engineering at Northrop Grumman.
 He received his Bachelor of Science degree in Aeronautics and Astronautics from the Massachusetts Institute of Technology and his MBA in Finance from the Anderson School of Business at UCLA.

 Warner has extensive volunteer experience at Chadwick School, where his roles have included auxiliary chair, room parent, Friends of the Library treasurer, Admissions ambassador, and STEM and Global Opportunities committee member.